MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 sidebar_position: 1
 ---

-# Create a gas estimation snap
+# Create a snap to estimate gas fees

 This tutorial walks you through creating a snap that estimates gas fees.
 The snap uses the `fetch` API to request information from the internet, and displays custom